james-trayford/jdaviz_listener_startup/README.md

 # jdaviz_listener_startup
 Getting Started with the JDAViz + STRAUSS listener functionality

-You can clone this repository locally:
+You can clone this repository locally.
+If you have SSH keys set up you can run:

 `git clone git@github.com:james-trayford/jdaviz_listener_startup.git /path/to/your/directory`

+Or just clone from the HTTP link as:

+`git clone https://github.com/james-trayford/jdaviz_listener_startup.git /path/to/your/directory`

 and then change directory: